sichenz/web-scrapers/README.md

 # web-scrapers

-This is a web scraping algorithm for Facebook, X, Linkedin, Instagram, and Xiaohongshu designed for Professor Xiao Liu's class.
+This repo has web scraping algorithms for Facebook, X, Linkedin, Instagram, and Xiaohongshu.
 This guide provides step-by-step instructions to help you set up and run the file on your local machine.

 ## 1. Create a Conda Environment with Python 3.12